wombleton/gitlaw-nz/acts/M/Mental Health (Compulsory Assessment and Treatment) Act 1992.md

     *   (b) in any other court, in which case references in those sections to the Family Court or court must be read as references to that other court.

-    Section 25: substituted, on 18 May 2009, by [section 4][245] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 2008 (2008 No 82).
+    Section 25: replaced, on 18 May 2009, by [section 4][245] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 2008 (2008 No 82).

 ##### 26 Court may dispense with hearing in certain circumstances